mateunow/stock-market-api/README.md

 ---

 ### `POST /chaos`
 Kills the instance that handles this request.
-The system remains available via the other instances.
+The system remains available via the remaining instances.

+---

 ## Design decisions

-- **Redis WATCH/MULTI/EXEC** — optimistic locking ensures buy/sell operations are atomic across multiple app instances without race conditions.
+**Redis as the single source of truth** — no in-memory state in the application, making horizontal scaling trivial and ensuring consistency across all instances.

+**Optimistic locking with WATCH/MULTI/EXEC** — buy and sell operations use Redis transactions with a retry loop.
+The WATCH is issued inside the same `SessionCallback` as the MULTI/EXEC, guaranteeing atomicity even with concurrent requests hitting different app instances simultaneously.

-- **Three app instances** — satisfies the high-availability requirement: killing one still leaves two running.
+**Three app instances behind Nginx** — satisfies the high-availability requirement: killing one still leaves two healthy instances serving traffic. `restart: always` ensures the killed instance recovers automatically.

-- **`restart: always`** — Docker automatically restarts a killed instance, keeping the pool healthy long-term.
-- **Nginx `proxy_next_upstream`** — if the upstream app dies mid-request (e.g. during `/chaos`), Nginx retries on the next healthy instance transparently to the client.
+**`proxy_next_upstream`** — if the upstream app process dies mid-request (e.g. during `POST /chaos`), Nginx retries on the next healthy instance, making the failure transparent to the caller.

-- **Redis as the single source of truth** — no in-memory state in the app, so horizontal scaling is trivial.
+**Multi-stage Dockerfile** — the builder stage compiles the JAR using Gradle; the final image contains only the JRE and the JAR, keeping the image size minimal.